About This Course: Learn Night Light with Janet Lennox Moyer

 Jan has written countless articles and been included in multiple books on lighting.
 Her husband, George Gruel, produced a book of Jan’s lighting projects called She Paints with Light to help people visualize landscape lighting.
 Currently, she is producing a set of 20 videos with Garden Light LED for a new educational platform called Learn Night Light.
 In addition, she has begun work on a full-color design book, The Art of Landscape Lighting: A Designer’s Companion, which will provide inspiration for designers through her learnings over more than 45 years of lighting design.
 It is scheduled for a fall 2021 release.

-Key Concepts in Session 4:
+Key Concepts in Session 14:

-Techniques for ‘sets’
+4. Techniques for step lighting

 Janet Lennox Moyer, FIALD, AOLP COLD